Rivals dig in as U.S. 'fiscal cliff' drama debuts

 'PHOTO-OP WEEK'

-"We're three weeks away from serious negotiations on the fiscal cliff," said Greg Valliere, chief political strategist at Potomac Research Group, a Washington policy analysis firm.
+"We're three weeks away from serious negotiations on the 'fiscal cliff'," said Greg Valliere, chief political strategist at Potomac Research Group in Washington.

 "This is a photo-op week, next week is Thanksgiving, then lawmakers will straggle back to Washington to examine what staffers have come up with.
 The dominant theme in these three weeks will be trial balloons," he said.